brianwatling/libfiber/CONTRIBUTING.md

 You (contributor) certify that:

 1. You have the right to submit the contributions under the designated license.
-2. You are granting your contributions under the terms of the ISC license.
+2. You are granting your contributions under the terms of the MIT license.